MehradSm/Char-Level-Models-to-Predict-Gender/README.md

 ### Data

-The dataset includes 30 million status updates from 3.5 million users which is collected from the mypersonality app, a third-party facebook quiz.
+The dataset includes two part.
+The first one is MNIST dataset and the second one includes 30 million status updates from 3.5 million users which is collected from the mypersonality app, a third-party facebook quiz.

 ### Code
-The code is divided to four categories:
+The code is divided to five categories:

-1. The [Preprocessing.ipynb](https://github.com/MehradSm/House-Price-Estimation-Using-Machine-Learning-Methods/blob/master/Preprocessing.ipynb) Jupyter Notebook contains the code to preprocess the raw data.
+1. The [Preprocessing](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/Preprocessing) file contains the code to preprocess the raw data.
-2. The [Regression.ipynb](https://github.com/MehradSm/House-Price-Estimation-Using-Machine-Learning-Methods/blob/master/Regression.ipynb) Jupyter Notebook contains the linear regression methods
+2. The [Naive_Bayes](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/Naive_Bayes) and [SVM](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/SVM) files contain the naive bayes and SVM as baseline methods for the prediction.
-3. The [Random_Forest.ipynb](https://github.com/MehradSm/House-Price-Estimation-Using-Machine-Learning-Methods/blob/master/Random_Forest.ipynb) Jupyter Notebook contains the random forest regression model.
+3. The [CNN](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/CNN) file contains the character level CNN model.
-4. The [Gradient Boosting](https://github.com/MehradSm/House-Price-Estimation-Using-Machine-Learning-Methods/tree/master/Gradient%20Boosting) file contains MATLAB files to implement gradient boosting method.
+4. The [LSTM](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/LSTM) and [GRU](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/GRU) Files contein character level RNN models.
+5. The [CNN_Boosting](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/tree/master/CNN_Boosting) file contains Ada Boosted CNN method for the gender prediction.

-More details of the project can be found on [Description.pdf](https://github.com/MehradSm/House-Price-Estimation-Using-Machine-Learning-Methods/blob/master/Description.pdf) pdf file.
+More details of the project can be found on [Description.pdf](https://github.com/MehradSm/Char-Level-Models-to-Predict-Gender/blob/master/Description.pdf) pdf file.

-This project have done by Gabrielle Belok, Artin Spiridonoff and Me, Supervised by Professor Prakash Ishwar.
+This project have done by Andre Cutler, Ali Siahkamari and Me, supervised by Prof. Brian Kulis.